tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 4th
 * **PGL Arlington Major** - 2nd 🥈

-Due to heavy COVID restrictions, Chinese Dota was locked away for most of this season.
+Due to heavy COVID lockdowns, Chinese Dota was hidden away for most of this season.
 Even getting back to China after TI10 in Romania was a massive project for a lot of teams, which led to their first tour being delayed, so CN Doto remained in its own little bubble for most of the year.

 LGD only narrowly qualified to the Arlington Major after scraping through their Tour 3 tiebreaker, but came in to their second international LAN of the year with an axe to grind. *Second* LAN, because they had shown up to the non-DPC Riyadh Masters LAN a few weeks prior to Arlington and took that trophy after defeating Team Spirit.